 How to pay back your loans optimallyJun 8, 2020

-The two primary methods for paying off debt that are often discussed in personal finance circles are the Snowball method and the Avalanche method.
-Neither is the optimal strategy for maximizing your wealth.
+Two primary methods for paying off debt are often discussed in personal finance circles: the Snowball method and the Avalanche method.
+Unfortunately, neither alone is the optimal strategy for maximizing your wealth.

 The Snowball is supposed to make it psychologically more rewarding to repay debt by paying down the smallest loan accounts before the larger ones.